m9p909/Web-UI-For-Bedroom-Control/README.md

 ### UI Requirements v1
 - front page lists the temperature, humidity, light content, is door open
-- Need to be able to set whether I'm in the room since errors will be common unless a better testing method is determined
 - motivational quote button should also display a quote in case I'm not in my room
 - is computer on indicator
 - windows or linux indicator